chunkingz/archimydes-frontend-challenge/README.md

 ## Build for Production

-Run `ng build --prod` to build the project for production deployment.
+- Run `ng build --prod` to build the project for production deployment.
 The build artifacts will be stored in the `dist/` directory

 ## Figma UI (Wireframing)

-A rough sketch of the project can be found here.
+- A rough sketch of the project can be found here.

+Built with :heart: